datajerk/ctf-write-ups/balsnctf2022/asianparent/README.md

 The provided hint ([https://bugs.chromium.org/p/project-zero/issues/detail?id=2276](https://bugs.chromium.org/p/project-zero/issues/detail?id=2276)) reduces this problem to understanding the vuln ([CVE-2022-30594](https://www.cve.org/CVERecord?id=CVE-2022-30594)) and exploiting with ROP chains.

 The vuln permits disabling seccomp using `ptrace`.
-The example in the hint is not dissimilar to the challenge, except we'll have to use leaks and ROP chains vs C code.
+The example in the hint is not dissimilar to the challenge, except we'll have to use leaks and ROP chains vs. C code.
 IOW, get some leaks, craft ROP chains for the parent and child processes, have the child sleep for a bit so the parent can `syscall` `ptrace`, then ORW (open, read, write) the flag from the child.

-Liberal BOFs provide the environment for leaks and our attack.
+Liberal BOFs provide an environment for leaks and our attack.

 > This was a fun challenge.
 Thanks Paul Huang.